 5) Power on your computer.
 Then check to see if this fixes your keyboard.

 Filter Keys is a feature that makes your keyboard ignore brief or repeated keystrokes.
-It sometimes lead to a laptop keyboard not working issue.
+It sometimes leads to the issue of the laptop keyboard not working.
 You can try disabling Filter Keys to sort this issue out.

 4) Disable the Filter Keys function (switch off Filter Keys or uncheck Turn on Filter Keys).

 5) Try your keyboard and see if disabling Filter Keys can restore your keyboard.

 Your laptop keyboard may not receive proper pressure on itself.
 You may need to remove the cover of your laptop, and then use a screwdriver to adjust the screws inside the laptop.
 This may do the trick.